 Why is Knob-and-Tube Wiring Dangerous?

-I will preface this section by telling you that not all knob-and-tube wiring is dangerous or a fire hazard.
+I will preface this section by telling you that not all wiring of this kind is dangerous or a fire hazard.
 In the paragraphs that follow, I explain the most common dangers of knob-and-tube wiring.
-Please remember as you read, that not all homes with knob-and-tube wiring systems will have any or all of these dangers.
+Please remember as you read, that not all homes with K&T wiring systems will have any or all of these dangers.
 As I list the dangers, I am not trying to scare you, but to inform you of the possible hazards to your home if it has this type of wiring in it.

 Over time, the heat in the attic, the heat generated by the electrical current flowing through the wires, and time itself will make the rubber insulation on the wiring brittle.
 This insulation eventually cracks and can fall off of the wire, leaving a bare live wire exposed.
 I have seen several homes that have had bare live wire exposed in the attic due to brittle insulation crumbling off of it.
 (See the photos below.)